Travis Jankowski Preview, Player Props: Rangers vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 4.05 team ERA that ranks 12th among all MLB pitching staffs.
+- The Brewers' 4.02 team ERA ranks 12th across all MLB pitching staffs.

-- Brewers pitchers combine to surrender 155 total home runs at a rate of 1.3 per game (to rank 24th in the league).
+- Brewers pitchers combine to rank 22nd in baseball in home runs allowed (155 total, 1.3 per game).

+- Houser (4-4) gets the starting nod for the Brewers in his 16th start of the season.
+He has a 4.43 ERA in 83 1/3 innings pitched, with 68 strikeouts.

+- In his last time out on Wednesday against the Los Angeles Dodgers, the right-hander went 5 1/3 innings, allowing three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.